 $400 to $1,200.
 The single most important upgrade.

-Rotary power systems replaced manual brush-on-rod sweeping for almost every professional shop in the last 10 years.
+Rotary power systems replaced manual brush-on-rod sweeping for almost every professional operation in the last 10 years.
 A cordless drill drives flexible nylon rods with interchangeable rotary heads through the flue.
 The SnapLok system is the de facto standard, with patented button-lock rod connections in 8mm to 22mm thicknesses and rotary heads for brushes, nest removers, and creosote/tar scrapers.
 Compatible with most major drill brands.
 Pays for itself inside 20 service calls in time saved.

 2. Manual Chimney Brushes